-Conversion rate is by far one of the most important metrics for you to follow.
+Conversion rate is by far one of the most important CMO dashboard metrics for you to follow.
 Simply, this metric gives you an idea of how well your marketing efforts are working and how often a customer converts.
 It gets tracked depending on the monitored events you set up.
 These “events” can be anything from filling out a form, signing up for emails, accessing your website, clicking on an ad, or calling your business, among many others.
 Ultimately, the conversions you track will be specific to your marketing goals, your business, and the campaigns you run.

 4. Return on investments (ROI)

 ROI is the single most effective way to measure your marketing costs.
 A successful and well-managed marketing department should have a positive ROI.
-That means that your marketing costs are less than the sales your marketing efforts bring in.
+That means that your marketing investments are less than the sales your marketing efforts bring in.

 5. Google Analytics referral traffic